alpaka-group/llama/documentation/pages/user/allocators.rst

 native device pointer is an often seen solution, but this is exactly what LLAMA tries to avoid.

-So with :cpp:`common::allocator::AlpakaMirror` a view can be created, which maps the already allocated memory of another LLAMA mapping.
+So with :cpp:`allocator::AlpakaMirror` a view can be created, which maps the already allocated memory of another LLAMA mapping.

 .. code-block:: C++